Youtube video for this section is still under creation. Please be patient ^^

 Outputs:

-INFO: [PROMPT]: Print the following sentence as JSON extracting the names and rephrasing the actions: 'Marie is walking her dog.
+INFO: [PROMPT][To: Ai assistant]: Print the following sentence as JSON extracting the names and rephrasing the actions: 'Marie is walking her dog.
 Ryan is watching them through the window.
 The dark sky is pouring down heavy raindrops.'

 This is perfect!

 (❕ Model temperature may impact performance here.
-Consider using a low value.)
+Consider using a lower value.)

 You can add multiple fake interactions like this one to cover more advanced use cases and train